cloudflare/cloudflare-docs/content/pages/migrations/migrating-from-workers/index.md

 As a prerequisite, you should have a Cloudflare Workers Sites project, created with [Wrangler](https://github.com/cloudflare/wrangler).

 Cloudflare Pages provides built-in defaults for every aspect of serving your site.
-You can port custom behaviour in your Workers script — such as custom caching logic — to your Cloudflare Pages.
-Using [Pages Functions](/pages/platform/functions/) which enables you leverage the `/api` filesystem convention serverless functions.
-You can also migrate your headers and redirects settings to Pages.
+You can port custom behaviour in your Workers script — such as custom caching logic — to your Cloudflare Pages project using [Functions](/pages/platform/functions/).
+This enables an easy to use file-based routing system.
+You can also migrate your custom headers and redirects to Pages.

 You may already have a reasonably complex Worker and/or it would be tedious to splice it up into Pages' file-based routing system.
 For these cases, Pages offers developers the ability to define a `_worker.js` file in the output directory of your Pages project.